H4nsie/EnphaseEnvoy/README.md

 Enphase Envoy with LAN interface - **with individual micro inverters** (Domoticz plugin)

 Supports Enphase Envoy v5 AND v7 firmware!
-(For firmware V7 credentials are requested)
-Tested with Domoticz 2022.2
+(For firmware V7 credentials are automatically requested) Tested with Domoticz 2023.1

 Monitor production (and log over time) each individual solar panel.